circlefin/payments-sample-app/README.md

 You are now ready to use the sample app and test some payments flows.
 In a production environment these payments would settle in the [USDC stablecoin](https://www.circle.com/en/usdc).

-## Test Card Numbers

-To automatically trigger certain responses from the Circle Payments API, you can use some pre-defined [test card numbers](https://developers.circle.com/docs/test-card-numbers) that exercise specific behaviors.

 ## Change API base url

 By default the API base url will be set to https://api-sandbox.circle.com.